-You are taught through a combination of structured lecturers, seminars, case studies, directed and independent study, group work including scenario, case based learning, group and individual tutorials, with the additional support of e-learning strategies using the virtual learning environment.
+You are taught through a combination of structured lecturers, clinical simulation, Camtasia with supporting seminars, case based learning, directed and independent study, group and individual tutorials, with the additional support of e-learning strategies using the virtual learning environment.
 There will be input from other agencies, service users and professionals as appropriate.

-A particular feature of the programme is the opportunities for clinical skill and simulated learning including role play, 'hands on' practical skills sessions using a range of simulation manikins.
-Formative feedback on performance is provided to facilitate safe and effective support for essential skills development, in state of the art simulation suites, replicating hospital and community practice learning environments.
+A particular feature of the programme is the opportunities for clinical skills and simulated learning including role play, 'hands on' practical skills sessions using a range of simulation manikins.
+Formative feedback on performance is provided to facilitate safe and effective support for essential skills development, in state-of-the-art simulation suites, replicating hospital and community practice learning environments.

 Practice learning experiences are in primary and secondary care environments, including GP practices, hospitals, hospices, community hospitals and other out-patient and community settings.
-In pre-clinical phase of the course you will undertake one day a week placement in primary care, A&E and out-patient departments from January to August.
-These are based predominantly in Worcestershire and Herefordshire, but may include Gloucestershire and the Dudley area.
+In the pre-clinical phase of the course you will undertake one-day-a-week placements in primary care, A&E and out-patient departments from January to August.
+These are based predominantly in Worcestershire and Herefordshire, but may include Gloucestershire.

-In the clinical phase you must complete 1,600 hours of clinical placements, working 37.5 hour weeks and returning to the University every four weeks for an academic in-day on a Friday.
+In the second year you must complete 1,600 hours of clinical placements, working 37.5 hour weeks and returning to the University every four weeks for an academic in-day on a Friday.
 You will be assigned to an acute hospital Trust as a base, with community and primary care placements in the vicinity.
 However, some travel may still be involved.
-Base Trusts are currently in Worcestershire, Herefordshire, Gloucestershire and Dudley.
-The duration of each of the specialties is set out by the RCP Faculty of Physician Associates as follows:
+Base Trusts are currently in Worcestershire, Herefordshire, Gloucestershire, and Coventry and Warwickshire.

 In addition, meetings with personal academic tutors are scheduled on at least 4 occasions in the first year and three occasions in each of the other years of a course.
-Whilst on placement you will be visited in placement by the clinical placement lead and discuss your placements off-site with personal academic tutors.
+Whilst on placement you will be visited in placement by a member of the teaching team and discuss your placements off-site with personal academic tutors.